vfrbgt/node-stamps-api/README.md

 ```

 * options - is a object with fields
+* auth function has 2 parameter type of bool, if his true make request for get auth token from stamps else use creaditials as auth data(by default false)
 * connect - this function have parameter type of object with property isDev for enable dev mode

 Exmaple: